12 Easy Steps...

 Step #9

 Damage and upkeep risks.
 All properties deteriorate over time and need updates.
 In some cases, mother nature speeds up this process with hurricanes and ice storms.
 The bottom line here is that if the reserve fund for the resort cannot pay for something, they are free to pass the costs onto the members in the form of a special assessment.
-For example, many timeshare owners received bills for $500 to $2500 to fix up hurricane damages, and that was on top of the normal annual fees.
-Other items that result in these kinds of fees are beach errosion, dock damages, and wooden decks.
+For example, many timeshare owners received bills for $500 to $2500 to fix hurricane damage on top of their normal annual fees.
+Other items that result in these kinds of fees are beach erosion, dock damages, and wooden decks.

 Step #10